 The public safety officers are brightly uniformed ambassadors that help to maintain an inviting and comfortable experience by serving as additional "eyes and ears" for local law enforcement agencies.
 They are the face of the area.
 Typically they get to know their neighbourhood and community very well and often serve as a first point of contact for emergency needs, help law enforcement to maintain order and providing an additional deterrent to crime through their consistent coverage and visibility.
 Public Safety Patrol Officers are equipped with two-way radios and walk the area at key times of the day or patrol the area by bicycle.
 They become an integral part of general law enforcement, often being the ones to identify criminal activity and form an extension of the SAPS and the local authority law enforcement.
 A smaller group of well-trained public safety officer have proven to be very successful in securing an area through active engagement with all people in the precinct.
 Additional training of patrol officers is required to become knowledgeable on issues such as crime prevention and reporting, first aid and first-responder training, communication skills and homeless outreach services.
 Beyond basic training the Public Safety Patrol Officers develop a keen awareness and information of specific neighbourhood safety issues including social issues, criminal activity and behaviour.
-If required patrol officers also provide walking escorts to people entering their homes late or elderly and vulnerable people feeling insecure.
-Figure 27 shows a group of patrol officers during training.
+If required patrol officers also provide walking escorts to people entering their homes or businesses late or elderly and vulnerable people feeling insecure.
+Figure 20 shows a group of patrol officers during training.

-It is proposed that 3 public patrol officers be deployed in the SRA, Monday to Sunday between 06:00 and 18:00.
-They will be supported by a patrol vehicle.
-The patrol vehicle will be on a 24/7 manned by an armed response officer.
-In addition this deployment will be supported by a comprehensive radio and communications network linked to a supporting control room to be supplied by the service provider.
+It is proposed that 6 public patrol officers be deployed in the SRA, Monday to Sunday between 06:00 and 18:00.
+They will be supported by 2 patrol vehicles.
+The patrol vehicles will be on patrol 24/7 manned by response officers.
+In addition, this deployment will be supported by a comprehensive radio and communications network linked to a supporting control room.
 This will provide additional safety measures and an increase in visible security presence.
-Figure 25 shows the patrol officers in high visibility uniforms as deployed in SRAs in the Cape Metropole (Maitland City Improvement District).
-Figures 26 to 29 shows patrol officers engaging with the public and proposed high visibility patrol vehicles for the SRA similar to the current Stellenbosch Watch vehicles.
+Figure 21 shows the patrol officers in high visibility uniforms as deployed in SRAs in the Cape Metropole (Maitland City Improvement District).
+Figures 22 to 24 shows patrol officers engaging with the public and proposed high visibility patrol vehicles for the SRA similar to the current Stellenbosch Watch vehicles.

-Figure 25 Public Safety Patrol Officers undergo extensive training to become knowledgeable on issues such as crime prevention
+Figure 20 Public Safety Patrol Officers undergo extensive training to become knowledgeable on issues such as crime prevention